 A contents gauge is a device that shows the quality of the tank contents that can be wireless, visual or manual.

 The reading can be read at the tank, next to the tank or even at a remote location.
 It must be suitably selected for the correct tank to ensure accurate readings.

 An isolation valve is also known as the service valve.
-This fitting is usually found at the outlet of an oil tank and shuts off the oil supply from the tank.
+This fitting is usually found at the outlet of an oil storage tank and shuts off the oil supply from the tank.

 An overfill alarm can be either visual or audio and is used to avoid an oil tank being overfilled and causing a spillage.
 Some alarms can automatically prevent any more oil from entering the tank through a delivery.

 A bund is also known as secondary containment and is an area around the container that’s designed to hold any loss of oil to stop pollution.

 It can be contrived as part of an integrally-bund container or constructed separately to the container.

 A bund will hold at least 110% of the tank’s contents; this is to allow for any rain water mixing with the oil.

 It is often a legal requirement depending where the oil tank is located and what it’s used for.
 To prevent damage to the environment and nearby properties, we recommend that you consider secondary containment whether it’s required by law or not.